pesite/js-pure-sql/README.md

 -- name: updateUserName
 UPDATE "user" SET name = $2 WHERE id = $1
 RETURNING id, name;

+-- name: findUsers
+SELECT id, name FROM "user" WHERE id IN (:id*);

+-- name: insertUsers
+INSERT INTO :!table VALUES :userData**;
 ```

 And you want to run that in your application.